Anti-Inflammatory Avocado Smoothie Recipe: Reduce Inflammation with Food

 More About Anti-Inflammatory Diets

-If you want to learn more about anti-inflammatory diets, check out these great resources:.
+If you want to learn more about anti-inflammatory diets, check out these great resources:

-“Anti-Inflammatory Avocado Smoothie Recipe” was written by Su-Nui Escobar, DCN, RDN, FAND, and soon-to-be Registered Dietitian Irene Mejia.
+“Anti-Inflammatory Avocado Smoothie Recipe” was written by Su-Nui Escobar, DCN, RDN, FAND, and Registered Dietitian Irene Mejia.

 Creamy Avocado Smoothie [Anti-Inflammatory]